 Like many teachers, you may be in the depths of distance learning right now.
 Trying to get the hang of conducting classes virtually.
 It’s a lot, I know!
-But don’t worry, you aren’t as limited by the virtual classroom format as you may think.
-There are so many amazing learning resources you can use to make class fun and engaging-even from afar!
+But don’t worry; you aren’t as limited by the virtual classroom format as you may think.
+There are so many amazing math games you can use to make class fun and engaging-even from afar!

 Today I want to show you how to use one of my most versatile math games resources- my Simply STEAM math games.
 They are digital math games for K-3 that can be used for distance learning.
 In fact, your students can use it on pretty much any device!

 Check out my post about 3 ways that math games benefit students here!

 Here’s a quick demonstration!

 Just because it is designed for distance learning doesn’t mean you are limited to only using it while we are teaching virtually.
 You can use them in your classroom as long as you have a way to access them.
 So today, I want to share with you how and when to use them and how to use them to practice a particular skill.

 Here’s what’s included in these Digital Math Games

 When you buy these math games, they will be in a Google folder, and you’ll get a pdf choice board.
 It comes with 16 math games with 20 questions per game.